Top alternative banks and apps to Starling

 Cards like Starling for travelling

 Generally speaking, challengers will treat you better than traditional banks when it comes to overseas spending, deposits and transfers.
-Depending on whether you’re a serial traveler, only have the occasional trip or mostly stay in the UK but need to send money to someone who doesn’t, some will be more suitable than others:
+Depending on whether you’re a serial traveller, only have the occasional trip or mostly stay in the UK but need to send money to someone who doesn’t, some will be more suitable than others:

 - Card payments.
 Apart from Monese (which charges a 2% currency exchange fee unless you upgrade your account to a Plus or Premium option), you can use your card abroad for free with all the others.
 At weekends, Revolut charges a 1% markup fee.